 The Big Five and dangerous game are offered on package deals.
 There is a 70% chance of getting all â€˜the Baby Five’ cats.
 The minimum hunt offered is seven days and end-of-season discount hunts are offered if quotas are not filled.
 Excess game on the South African property is captured and translocated.
 Managed hunts are offered, discounts given if one party fills the camp as well as the end of season discounts are offered if quotas are not fulfilled.
 The minimum hunt duration is seven days.

 The main lodge is purpose built and the lounge, bar and dining rooms are separate from the accommodation.
 All the buildings and chalets are brick with thatched roofs.
 All have en suite bathrooms, flush toilets, hot and cold water, constant electricity and are fully air-conditioned.
 If there is a power failure they have a back-up generator.
 There is also a boma, landline telephone as well as mobile phone and e-mail facilities.
 A maximum of eight hunters can be accommodated at any one time.

-All meals are inclusive of the price and all dinners are four course.
-Light breakfast followed by a big brunch is served, and typically the animals shot provide the meat.
+All meals are inclusive of the price and all dinners are four courses.
+Light breakfast followed by a big brunch is served, and typically the animals shot to provide the meat.
 All drinks and alcohol are included in the daily rate.

 All clients are met at the airport on arrival and dropped off on departure by one of the professional hunters.
 This service, plus field preparation of trophies, is included in the daily rate.
 The current daily rate in South Africa for a one-on-one hunt is US$400 per day, and two-on-one is US$350 per day.
 If hunting in Zimbabwe, it is US$800 per day and numerous big-game package deals are on offer both there and in Tanzania.

-Johan Pieterse Safaris is registered in Limpopo, and has been in operation 25 years.
-They are member of PHASA and SCI.
-They had 40 hunters last year.
+Johan Pieterse Safaris is registered in Limpopo and has been in operation 25 years.
+They are a member of PHASA and SCI.